craigmayhew/game-of-life/README.md

 <img align="right" src="./assets/screen-capture-2022-08-06.png" height="250" />

 ### 2022 Update
 This project is a unique take on the game of life that gave me an excuse to try some 3D rust programming back in 2019 and 2020 using [Amethyst](https://github.com/amethyst/amethyst).
 Recently rewritten in [Bevy](https://github.com/bevyengine/bevy).
-Although it has released versions, we still don't have the game mechanics.
+Game mechanics are in and mostly working as of version 0.8.

 ## Thanks
 To the bevy cheat book https://bevy-cheatbook.github.io/